9 Day Superior Package

 Day 2: Welcome to Ireland

 Today meet with your coach & English speaking driver/guide & depart Ireland’s Capital traveling to County Kerry.
 En route, stop in the town of Blarney to visit Blarney Castle.
 Here you will find the legendary Stone of Eloquence.
 Kiss it & you’ll never again be lost for words.
 Enjoy some time for shopping at Blarney Woollen Mills.
-It was bought in 1976 by a former worker and has been transformed into what is perhaps the largest quality craft shop in Ireland.
+The presence of the Woollen Mills during the famine shielded Blarney from the worst effects of the famine, due to its employment of local workers.
+In 1976 Chris Kelleher, himself a mill worker, bought the old mill property.
+Within a short period of time Chris & his family transformed the mill into what is perhaps the largest quality craft shop in Ireland.
+Overnight: Kerry (Breakfast)

 Day 4: Ring of Kerry

 Today you can enjoy a superb tour of the Iveragh Peninsula, which will give you the opportunity to discover the Ring of Kerry.
-Taking in spectacular scenery - mountains, peat bogs, lakes & magnificent views of the Atlantic Ocean.
+Taking in spectacular scenery such as mountains, peat, bogs, lakes and magnificent views of the Atlantic Ocean.
 Leaving Killarney pass through Killorglin, famous for its Puck Fair, then to Glenbeigh where the cliff road affords panoramic views of the Dingle Peninsula & Dingle Bay.
-Next arrive in the sea town of Waterville.
-Continue to Sneem Village, famous for its brightly colored houses.
-Next today enjoy transportation of a different kind!
+Passing through the peat bogs one arrives at the sea town of Waterville.
+Continue to Sneem Village, famous for its brightly coloured houses, before arriving back in Killarney.
+Along the Ring of Kerry stop at a local farm for a sheepdog demonstration.
+Your visit starts with an overview of the different breeds of sheep, followed by an introduction to the farmer’s most important tools, his border collies.
+Next you will see a superb demonstration of sheep herding as the farmer with his dogs demonstrate how, by working together, he can take a flock of sheep from the mountain top to the sheep pen close to the farmyard.
+OPTIONAL: Jaunting Car Ride in Killarney National Park at a cost of $15 per person.
+Enjoy transportation of a different kind!
 A pony and trap (also known as a Jaunting Car) helps you discover areas of Killarney National Park that you might not otherwise visit.
 Relax aboard a jaunting car as your Jarvey [driver] takes you through the magnificent scenery of the National Park.
 Today enjoy dinner on your own in one of the many restaurants or pubs in Killarney town.
+Overnight: Kerry (Breakfast)

 Day 5: Burren & Cliffs of Moher